 The U.S. Department of Education stated this week that hackers have broken the systems of 62 colleges and universities by exploiting vulnerability in the ERP web-based app.

 Ellucian Banner Web Tailor, the Ellucian Banner ERP module that allows Universities to personalize their web applications in front of them is vulnerable.
 Ellucian Banner Enterprise Idemtity Services, a user account management module, also has an impact on the vulnerability.
+You may use the following free web scanning tool to know the issue directly.

 However, the education department says that the hackers are exploiting this vulnerability in a security alert published on Wednesday.